valentineRutto/IWD2021MotionLayout/README.md

 # IWD2021MotionLayout

-Sample code with motion layout
+Sample code for Complex UI/Animations with Motion Layout talk at the IWDEastAfricaSummit2021